BurdetteLamar/AboutRuby/core/Hash/markdown.md

 h[:nosuch] # => "Subsequent value for nosuch"
 ```

-Setting the default proc to nil causes a missing-key reference to return the default value:
+Setting the default proc to <tt>nil</tt> causes a missing-key reference to return the default value:

 ```ruby
 h.default_proc = nil